hamzawhite/hamzawhite.github.io/_portfolio/portfolio-2.md

 ---
-title: "Optimize the assignement, a GPS Based solution"
+title: "A GPS Based solution, for the dynamic assignement problem"
 excerpt: "Operations research for trasportation management"
-output:
 toc: true
-  toc_float: true
 collection: portfolio
 ---